jenkinsci/jcasc-vscode-extension/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/sladyn98/JCasC-VSCode-Plugin.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/sladyn98/JCasC-VSCode-Plugin/alerts/)
 [![Build Status](https://dev.azure.com/jcasc-vscode-extension/jcasc-vscode-extension/_apis/build/status/jenkinsci.jcasc-vscode-extension?branchName=master)](https://dev.azure.com/jcasc-vscode-extension/jcasc-vscode-extension/_build/latest?definitionId=1&branchName=master)

-## What does the plugin do ?
+## What does the plugin do
 This plugin deals with the authentication and fetching of the JSON schema from a live Jenkins instance.
 It provides the base for validation of yaml files written to configure a Jenkins instance.

 ## How to use

-1) Download and install the plugin from the VSCode Marketplace.
+- Download and install the plugin from the VSCode Marketplace.
-2) Inside the Settings tab of VSCode find JCasc which will display two input blocks:
+- Inside the Settings tab of VSCode find JCasc which will display two input blocks:

-    a) URL field for the Jenkins instance that you want to to extract the YAML Schema from.
+    - URL field for the Jenkins instance that you want to to extract the YAML Schema from.

-    b) User Token Field for if the Jenkins instance is protected.
+    - User Token Field for if the Jenkins instance is protected.
-3) Once this is set you can use `Ctrl + Shift + P` to bring up the dialog box and then select the JCasC extension from the list of extensions, this will activate the extension.
+- Once this is set you can use `Ctrl + Shift + P` to bring up the dialog box and then select the JCasC extension from the list of extensions, this will activate the extension.
-4) This will download the schema with the filename `jcasc-schema.json` to the current working directory.
+- This will download the schema with the filename `jcasc-schema.json` to the current working directory.
-5) This schema file can then be used to autosuggest and validate the yaml file written for JCasC.
+- This schema file can then be used to autosuggest and validate the yaml file written for JCasC.

 ## User Guide